-What if heaven didn’t have room for the general public, but only “top drawer” candidates who’d made something of their lives (not necessarily public official, politician and CEO’s.)
-What if these spirits who leave the living realm are forced to lead a non-life existence on earth floundering to find a sense of belonging, learning who’s a good ghost and an evil ghost.
+What if heaven didn’t have room for the general public, but only “top drawer” candidates who’d made something of their lives (not necessarily public officials, politicians and CEOs.)
+What if these spirits who leave the living realm are forced to lead a non-life existence on earth floundering to find a sense of belonging, learning who’s a good ghost and who's evil.

 Portia is a young deceased teenager who must pick her own way throughout her new life.